Skip to main content

 Michel Estefan

-Assistant Teaching Professor.
+Associate Professor of Teaching, Director of Undergraduate Studies.
 PhD UC Berkeley.
 Social theory, political sociology, law and society, comparative and historical methods, Latin America, inclusive and equitable pedagogy and teaching.

 Ivan Evans